graphql-java-generator/graphql-maven-plugin-project/README.md

 Two __Gradle plugins__ are available from the project [graphql-gradle-plugin-project](https://github.com/graphql-java-generator/graphql-gradle-plugin-project).

 They offer the exact same functionalities:
-* __[graphql-gradle-plugin](https://plugins.gradle.org/plugin/com.graphql-java-generator.graphql-gradle-plugin)__ is compiled against Spring Boot 2 and Spring Framework 5
+* __[graphql-gradle-plugin](https://plugins.gradle.org/plugin/com.graphql-java-generator.graphql-gradle-plugin)__ is compiled in java 8, against Spring Boot 2 and Spring Framework 5
     * This version of the plugin exists for the 1.x and 2.x releases
     * As the graphql-gradle-plugin is built for Sprint Boot 2, it will not maintained starting from version 3.0
-* __[graphql-gradle-plugin3](https://plugins.gradle.org/plugin/com.graphql-java-generator.graphql-gradle-plugin3)__ is compiled against Spring Boot 3 and Spring Framework 6
+* __[graphql-gradle-plugin3](https://plugins.gradle.org/plugin/com.graphql-java-generator.graphql-gradle-plugin3)__ is compiled in java 17, against Spring Boot 3 and Spring Framework 6

 # The plugin goals/tasks